hedge0/OptionsPricerLib/README.md

 **OptionsPricerLib** is a Python library for pricing financial options using various european and american models.
 The library provides options pricing, implied volatility calculation, and the Greeks for options, covering models such as Barone-Adesi Whaley, Black-Scholes, Leisen-Reimer, Jarrow-Rudd, and Cox-Ross-Rubinstein.

-You can find the library on PyPI: [OptionsPricerLib on PyPI](https://pypi.org/project/OptionsPricerLib/)
+You can find the library on [PyPI](https://pypi.org/project/OptionsPricerLib/) and on [GitHub](https://github.com/hedge0/OptionsPricerLib)

 ## Installation